dalvagon/Blockchain-HW1/README.md

 # Blockchain-HW1
 The project was created using hardhat.
-It can be deployed to networks defined in hardhat.config.js (currently to ganache).
+It can be deployed to networks defined in hardhat.config.js (currently to ganache). <br/>
 The contracts are located in the contracts folder.
-The contracts/utils folder contains contracts that I used in order to avoid duplication of code.
+The contracts/utils folder contains contracts that I used in order to avoid duplication of code. <br/>
-The test folder contains tests for the contracts The tests were developed using Mocha test framework and Chai assertion library.
+The test folder contains tests for the contracts The tests were developed using Mocha test framework and Chai assertion library. <br/>
-The test report is at it follows:
+<h3>Test report<h3>
-<h2>Owned</h2>
+<h4>Owned</h4>
-    ✔ Should set the right owner
+    ✔ Should set the right owner <br/>

 ProductDeposit
     ✔ Should set the right owner <br/>